The Girl Who Kicked the Hornets' Nest: Plot

 It picks up where The Girl Who Played with Fire left off.
 A severely wounded Lisbeth Salander is placed in intensive care at Sahlgrenska Hospital, two rooms away from her also-injured father, Alexander Zalachenko, whom Salander injured with an axe.
-Ronald Niedermann, Zalachenko's son and Salander's half-brother, steals 800,000 kronor from his outlaw motorcycle gang before disappearing.
+Ronald Niedermann, Zalachenko's son and Salander's half-brother, steals 800,000 kronor from an outlaw motorcycle gang before disappearing.
 These events prompt immediate action from "the Section", a secret counterintelligence division of Säpo which shielded the abusive Zalachenko and forcibly institutionalized Salander after she attempted to kill him as a child.
 Evert Gullberg, founder and former chief of the Section, plots to deflect attention by silencing Salander, Zalachenko, and Mikael Blomkvist, the publisher of Millennium magazine.
 Meanwhile, Dr. Peter Teleborian, the corrupt psychiatrist who abused Salander during her institutionalization, provides prosecutor Richard Ekström with a false psychiatric examination so that she can be recommitted.

 Gullberg, who has terminal cancer, shoots Zalachenko in his hospital bed.
 He attempts to enter Salander's room to kill her as well, but is thwarted by her lawyer, Annika Giannini, leading to him committing suicide.
 Section operatives also murder Gunnar Björk, Zalachenko's former Säpo handler and Blomkvist's source of information for an upcoming exposé; the operatives falsify the death as a suicide.
 Other operatives break into Blomkvist's apartment and mug Giannini, making off with copies of the classified Säpo file that contains Zalachenko's identity and planting bugs in the homes and phones of Millennium staff.
 The timing of the attacks and the property that was taken cause Blomkvist to realise that the phones are tapped, and he begins to investigate the Section in earnest.

 Blomkvist hires Dragan Armanskij's Milton Security to handle countersurveillance.
 Armansky, on his own initiative, informs Säpo official Torsten Edklinth about the violations of Salander's constitutional rights.
 Edklinth, along with his assistant Rosa Figuerola, begins a clandestine investigation into the Section.
 After Figuerola confirms the allegations, Edklinth contacts the Justice Minister and the Prime Minister, who approve a full investigation and later invite Blomkvist to a confidential meeting in which they are to share information.
 They agree to Blomkvist's deadline—he intends to publish his findings about the Section's actions on 15 July, the third day of Salander's trial, and the government agree to arrest any identified ringleaders of the Section at the same time.